lmd-code/lmdjsutils/LmdStorage/README.md

 # LmdStorage

+---

+**Note:** As with all scripts in this repository, I made this for my own small projects where dependency on a larger, more feature-rich, library would be overkill.
+Feel free to use if you think it's helpful for your projects.

+---

 Lightweight wrapper for `localStorage`.
 Use a single entry key in `localStorage` to store multiple values in key/value pairs.

-Internally data is represented as a `Map` object which is serialised and stored as a JSON string.
+Data is represented as a `Map` object which is serialised and stored as a JSON string.
 This allows stored values to be any valid JSON data type instead of just strings.
-You can even store `Map` objects, they are serialised and restored safely, the only requirement is that item keys must always be a string to be valid JSON.
+You can even store other `Map` objects, they are serialised and restored safely, the only requirement is that item keys must always be a string to be valid JSON.

 ## Minimum Requirements

-- Uses ECMAScript 6, most browsers can interpret this now.
+- ECMAScript 6 (ES6, aka ECMAScript 2015) capable browsers.

 ## Usage